 While the City is funding the majority of the cost for the new facility, SFACC is also seeking financial support from the community through its nonprofit board, Friends of SF Animal Care & Control.
 For those interested in being a benefactor and demonstrating commitment to this historic renovation, opportunities to name rooms and areas of the building are available through tax-deductible donations.

 About San Francisco Animal Care & Control

 San Francisco Animal Care & Control (SFACC) is a taxpayer-funded, open-admission animal shelter.
 Since 1989, SFACC has provided housing, care, and medical treatment to wild, exotic, domestic, stray, lost, abandoned, sick, injured, and surrendered animals.
 SFACC’s doors are open to all animals in need regardless of species, medical condition, or behavior.
 To learn more, visitwww.sfanimalcare.org or call (415) 554-6364.

 About Friends of San Francisco Animal Care & Control

 Friends of San Francisco Animal Care & Control (Friends of SFACC) is a 501(c)(3) not-for-profit all-volunteer organization founded in 2000.
 Friends of SFACC is the only organization dedicated to raising funds for the City’s municipal, open-admission animal shelter and its rescue partners to enhance or establish programs and services that benefit animals and serve and educate the public.
-To learn more, visit www.friendsofsfacc.org or email email@example.com.
+To learn more about how you can become involved in the mission of Friends of SFACC email firstname.lastname@example.org.
+To support the campaign, email email@example.com